CloudflareHackers/Donations/README.md

 ### More Info
 * You can donate as much as you like, the choice is yours.
-* You cannot except in return, as it is still a donation.
+* You cannot expect in return, as it is still a donation.
 * We'll try to do the best we can with the donations.
 * After each month the balance will be moved to Readme and records will be moded in other MD file for records.